chanyapatk/Asset/data/README.md

 - Only smaller cleaned, sampled, or processed datasets may be added to this folder when needed.
 - Any processed file added later should include a short description of how it was created from the original FHFA data.

-## Notes

-The data in this repository are used for academic analysis and borrower segmentation.
-The FHFA PUDB is not a bank customer database, and each record should be interpreted as a mortgage record rather than a unique individual customer.